A Few-Shot Meta-Learning based Siamese Neural Network using Entropy Features for Ransomware Classification: Experiment Setup and Evaluation Metrics

 The area under the curve (AUC) computes the area under the receiver operating characteristics (ROC) curve which is plotted based on the trade-off between the true positive rate on the y-axis and the false positive rate on the x-axis across different thresholds \cite{Goodfellow-et-al-2016}.
 Mathematically, AUC is computed as

-In the case of multi-class and unbalanced test data classification, performance of models are usually evaluated using weighted and micro-averaging of recall, precision and F1-score.
-We have employed weighted-averaging which in simple terms is the weighted mean of recall, precision, and F1-scores with weights equal to class probability while sum up the individual recall, precision, or F1-scores in each class respectively, as shown in Equations~(\ref{eq:r_micro})--(\ref{eq:f_micro}).
+In the case of multi-class and unbalanced test data classification, the performance of models is usually evaluated using weighted and micro-averaging of recall, precision, and F1-score.
+We have employed weighted averaging which in simple terms is the weighted mean of recall, precision, and F1-scores with weights equal to class probability while summing up the individual recall, precision, or F1-scores in each class respectively, as shown in Equations~(\ref{eq:r_micro})--(\ref{eq:f_micro}).